sblausten/scaffolder-actions/index.md

 https://github.com/backstage/backstage/tree/master/plugins/scaffolder-backend-module-confluence-to-markdown

 ## Cue
-Action for the Backstage scaffolder that fetches template content, runs a Cue command, and copies output files to a specified directory.
+This action fetches some template content, runs a Cue command on it, and copies output files to a specified directory.

 ### `cue:cueflow`
 #### Inputs